 View a List of Treated Taxa

-Check out the book's Acknowledgments Many people have assisted us with this work.
+Check out the book's Order your autographed copy now!
+Acknowledgments Many people have assisted us with this work.
 We are grateful for their myriad contributions.
 We thank the following persons for mycological notes, technical information, and assistance with species identification: Timothy J. Baroni, Harold H. Burdsall, Jr., Edward Bosman, Ernst E. Both, William R. Burk, Raymond M. Fatto, Robert Gilbertson, John H. Haines, Richard L. Homola, Bruce Horn, Richard P. Korf, Currie D. Marr, Orson K. Miller, Jr., Gregory Mueller, Clark Ovrebo, Ronald Petersen, Donald Pfister, Scott Redhead, Samuel S. Ristich, Clark Rogerson, William C. Roody, Walter E. Sturgeon, Rodham E. Tulloss, Eugene Varney, and James J. Worrall.
 Thanks also to Sheldon Cushing, Raymond M. Fatto, Emily Johnson, Peter Katsaros, Richard Kay, Samuel S. Ristich, William C. Roody, and Walter E. Sturgeon for contributing slides which greatly enhanced this book.
 We thank the following individuals who made valuable mycological contributions of specimens for photography and study: William K. Chapman, David Harris, Nancy Hinman, Alma and Robert Ingalls, Peter Molesky, Sally Reymers, Jessica Scialdo, and Helen and Ralph Wagner.
 We are grateful to Sam Norris for the beautiful mushroom illustration included in the Introduction.
 We thank the members of the mushroom clubs who have invited us to share their fungi and their knowledge of them.
 We greatly appreciate the efforts and contributions of Ernst E. Both who reviewed the bolete section of the manuscript, Bettie McDavid Mason who copyedited the manuscript, and Christopher Kuntze who designed the book, all of whom made valuable comments and suggestions for its improvement.
 We are especially grateful to Robert Mandel and his staff at Syracuse University Press who made this book possible.
-Mushrooms of Northeastern North America is available through booksellers nationwide, or it can be ordered directly from Syracuse University Press at 800-365-8992.

 To contact David Fischer, send an e-mail to… All content at americanmushrooms.com is Copyright © 2006, 2007 by David W. Fischer.
 All rights reserved. |